 We began the program by making some original but not earth shattering assumptions:

-- Adults who are "in trouble" with alcohol and other drugs need a comprehensive, holistic approach to recovery;
+- Adults who are "in trouble" with alcohol and/or other drugs need to be effectively and professionally evaluated before treatment begins.

-- The family of the cleint (person with diagnosed substance abuse disorder) must be involved with the therapy for there to be much of a chance of success; assisting the family may bring major benefits to the client which are unexpected;
+- The family of the client (person with diagnosed substance abuse disorder) should be involved with the program for there to provide the best chance of success; assisting the family may bring major benefits to the client which are unexpected.

-- The adoption and reinforcement of positive values, principals, and healthy and adaptive coping skills.
+- The adoption and reinforcement of positive values, principals, and healthy and adaptive coping skills will enable clients to be successful.

-- Services offered must assist the adult in learning how to acknowledge and set realistic goals, and objectives and accept personal responsibility for the choices they make in their life.
+- Services offered must assist the adult in learning how to acknowledge and set realistic goals, and objectives and accept personal responsibility for the choices they make in their respective lives.

 COMTREA staff will provide "chain of custody" alcohol and other drug screening tests for individuals, schools, businesses, or for the legal system.
 Rates are available through contacting any of the COMTREA locations.
 Drug testing is also a part of our treatment programs and are conducted on site or referred out to local labs.